For high-temperature plasma simulations, one needs

 axis of the space, which posed numerical difficulty in solving such giant

 matrix equations.
-It was only after I had adopted
+It was only after I had adopted the bi-conjugate

-which is aimed to solve giant nonsymmetric matrix
+gradient method which is aimed to solve giant nonsymmetric matrix

-that the 3D mesoscale particle code became available for
+equations, that the 3D mesoscale particle code became available for

 realistic plasma simulations.